 The consolidated financial statements include all financial operations of Dufferin Mutual Insurance Company and its wholly-owned subsidiaries Mount Forest Insurance Brokers and 2598738 Ontario Inc.

-- (a) Basis of consolidation (continued): - (ii) Transactions eliminated on consolidation
+(ii) Transactions eliminated on consolidation:

 Intra-company balances and transactions, and any unrealized revenue and expenses arising from intra-company transactions, are eliminated in preparing these consolidated financial statements.